Trippki/tokensale/README.md

 ## TRIP Pre-sale (Bonus Period)

 The pre-sale will have a maintained whitelist of Ethereum addresses, ensuring that buyers are guaranteed to get their tokens and bonus.
-Pre-sale is capped at 18,000 ETH (half of the value of the hard cap).
-The minimum contribution is 20 ETH for the Pre-sale.
+Pre-sale is capped at TBA.
+The minimum contribution is .5 ETH for the Pre-sale.

 **Pre-sale bonuses**
 * TBA